-I have always been interested in science and humanitarian pursuits which made medicine a natural career fit for me.
-I explored healthcare through basic science research in the lab and clinical research in India, but direct patient care is my passion.
-As doctors, we can often make the biggest difference for people who feel as though they have been forgotten in society, which is why I have volunteered as a suicide hotline operator, been an HIV educator, an acute care clinician for the homeless and a surgical intern at a public hospital in El Salvador.
+I have always been interested in science and humanitarian pursuits, which made medicine a natural career fit for me.
+I explored laboratory and clinical research in India, but direct patient care is my passion.
+Doctors can often make a big difference for people who feel as though they have been forgotten in society.
+That’s why, at various phases of my life, I have volunteered as a suicide hotline operator and worked as an HIV educator, an acute care clinician for the homeless, and a surgical intern at a public hospital in El Salvador.

-I am a crossword fanatic, often getting together with my extended family to solve the Sunday NY Times puzzle over coffee.
-I also am a glass artist, designing and executing stained glass projects.
-Recently, I also have been incorporating a glass kiln into my work which allows for traditional stained glass painting and fusing multiple types of glass together.
-In addition, I enjoy hiking lush forest trails, which are a particular high point of the Portland area.
-An amateur cheese maker and charcutier, I enjoy cooking and exploring new cultures through food.
-I am a travel junky and Francophile, though having young children has grounded my flight pattern for a while.
-It’s a nice trade-off.
+At home, I am a crossword fanatic, and I often get together with my extended family to solve the Sunday New York Times puzzle over coffee.
+I also love to work with my hands – not just as a surgeon, but also as a classically trained pianist and as a stained-glass artist.
+In addition, I enjoy hiking along forest trails, making cheese and charcuterie, cooking, and exploring new cultures through food.
+I am a travel junky and Francophile, and although having young children has grounded my flight pattern for a while, it’s a nice trade-off.
 I believe that cultivating a balance between home and work makes me a more empathetic and effective physician.

-Locations: Beaverton, Downtown, Northeast, Tigard
+Locations: Downtown, Northeast, Tigard